GregoryConrad/rearch-dart/README.md

 For some quick context, factories are a way to create an object on demand based on some dynamic arguments, such as those provided by a user or some external mechanism.
-Factories allow you to create an object for however long you need it, and gracefully handle its state and disposale.
+Factories allow you to create an object for however long you need it, and gracefully handle its state and disposal.

 For that reason, rearch exposes a way to make working with the factory pattern easier;
 see the [documentation] for more.